 Given the discussion on minimum wages and other low-income programs, I thought I’d highlight a study by Jesse Rothstein that roughly argues that the EITC encourages more people to work, which bids wages down for low income workers and enables low-income employers to pay lower wages.
 Thus, recipients of the EITC don’t get a full dollar of benefits (Rothstein estimates that they get 73 cents on the dollar) due to lower wages and other low income workers who aren’t eligible for the benefit are even worse off since they don’t get the extra EITC funds but do get the lower wages.
 It’s worth watching Raj Chetty discuss this paper (starts at 56:26) if you’d like more detail as well as some critical reactions to the paper and approach.

-- Apple, Avoidance, and Corporate Tax Incidence wp.me/p2otxR-mb 1 hour ago
+- Poverty and the Tax Code wp.me/p2otxR-yL 1 hour ago

 - RT @kevinmilligan: Moretti: You're better off as HS grad in 'innovation' city than a college grad in 'manufacturing' city.
 Spillovers... ht… 23 hours ago

 - RT @Kennedy_School: Research team led by Edward Glaeser reviews the current state of #technology entrepreneurship in greater #Boston. http… 1 day ago

 - RT @AlexBartik: @omzidar Doing the same thing.
 Just picked up the book earlier this afternoon.
 5 days ago

 - RT @Austan_Goolsbee: it's all about the competition “@economicsmemes: @Austan_Goolsbee it is an honor to be followed by the funniest CEA Ch… 5 days ago